 Jeff John is the former editor of GUNS Magazine, and was an Associate Editor for Petersen’s Guns & Ammo and Technical Editor for Handguns and RifleShooter magazines.
 I have had a lifelong interest in history, firearms, target shooting, gun making and photography.
 Enjoy!

 The Nature section is just for fun, and chronicle the times I happen to be looking in the right direction at the right time with the camera on and in my hand.
 Enjoy the sunrises, sunsets, moonsets, flowers, blossoms, birds and animals.
 I see things in clouds, too, and remember some friends wondering if I was crazy.
 See if you see what I saw in "Critter Clouds."
 Some I've shown these to have seen other things!
 Don't peek at the captions before deciding.
 Oddities contains other, well, odd things.

 Sign up to hear about newly released prints and upcoming events!

 Some of the firearm photos are © FMG Publications, since they were taken by me to illustrate stories I have written for GUNS Magazine.
-Everything else is © Jeff John.
+Everything else is ©2020 by Jeff John.
 All rights reserved, whether my copyright or FMG's!